 Escalation Plan

-If defined timers are not respected by AO or due to recurrent identical Problems, can start the Escalation plan.
+If defined timers are not respected by AO or due to recurrent identical Problems, Wyre can start the Escalation plan.

 Escalation is an exceptional procedure in the sense that it is only used as a last resort when using normal means does not lead to a solution within defined timeframes.
 It is used to solve the problem quickly and not to stress a dysfunction or the non-respect of a procedure.
 The procedure can only be started if a Problem Call has been submitted and if the service has not been completely re-established, or after repeated technical issues.